 Now with the upcoming remaster, which gives the series a sparkly new lick of paint, we have a chance to experience the whole thing all over again — and it looks mighty fine.

-Now we’re onto the good stuff.
-It might not appear obvious at first glance, but Chloe Price has more facial detail in Life Is Strange Remastered, like the freckles for example.
-Note that she also appears to be wearing a beanie hat now and not a rubber shower cap.
+Facial expressions and character models are probably the most noticeable changes.
+Chloe Price has more facial detail in Life Is Strange Remastered, like the freckles for example.
+There are even some outfit changes, such as Chloe wearing a beanie hat now and not a rubber shower cap.
 Her hair also looks like hair now, compared to the blue H.P.
 Lovecraft-esque tentacles of the original.

 Max Caulfield also gets a similar treatment.
 Her facial features have more detail and are more defined, and there is a definite upgrade in her hair model.
 She also appears to have proper eyelashes now.
 This close-up makes it more obvious how the lighting interacts with the new models.
 The original’s Max Caulfield, while artistic, suffers from flat colours and shading.
 Remastered Max Caulfield looks suitably dark and moody, fitting with the game’s themes.